-- We publish two newsletters and four e-newsletters annually, ongoing online updates through social media, media relations activities, and annual Symposium events. - We offered webinars, and web-based materials to empower, educate, and support patients and caregivers supporting over 6,000 individuals. - In September 2021, we celebrated our most successful Dystonia Awareness Month to date, breaking our previously held record for engagement.
-We reached and engaged with over 20,000 people online.
-Throughout the month 16 landmarks across Canada lit up to raise awareness and show solidarity with the dystonia community. - In June 2022, we hosted the largest nation-wide, virtual fundraiser for dystonia called Freedom To Move: Run, Walk and Wheel for Dystonia.
-Over 150 participants across 8 provinces and 54 cities registered.
-Together, we raised over \$65,000 for dystonia research and support programs.
+- In 2022, we published two newsletters, five e-newsletters, and have supported the community through our digital and print resources that have been accessed over 150,000 times. - In September 2022, we celebrated our most successful Dystonia Awareness Month to date, breaking our previously held record for engagement.
+We connected with over 25,000 people online.
+We engaged Canadian businesses and lit up 10 major landmarks to show solidarity with the dystonia community. - Throughout June and July 2023, we hosted the largest nation-wide, virtual and inperson fundraiser for dystonia called Freedom To Move: Run, Walk and Wheel for Dystonia.
+Over 130 participants across Canada registered.
+Together, we raised over \$50,000 for dystonia research and support programs.